chandrunarayan/geoembeds/quads.md

-# Quadrilateral Properties Visualization Geogebra Apps
+# Quadrilateral & Midsegment Properties Visualization Geogebra Apps
 Try moving the points or sliders to see how the polygons behave!

 ## Square